 We accept applications once per year for a fall semester program start.
-The Berkeley MEng application opens in September and is due on Wednesday, January 6, 2021 for Fall 2021 enrollment.
+The Berkeley MEng application opens in September and is due in early January for Fall enrollment.
+Admissions decisions are released in early March.

 Each semester begins with two units of engineering leadership courses that begin before the official start of each semester.
 Attendance is required for all MEng students.
 Fall 2021 applicants: Please be prepared to start the program from August 2-13, 2021 and January 3-14, 2022.

 Past academic performance helps to indicate whether a student will be able to handle the rigor of this program.
 Applicants that hold a bachelor’s degree, or recognized equivalent, in engineering or a related scientiﬁc or mathematics discipline from an accredited institution OR students with a quantitative background and the prerequisites to be successful in graduate-level technical courses in their chosen engineering concentration will be considered for admission.
 In reviewing each transcript, we take into account each applicant’s choice of coursework, rigor of undergraduate major, competitiveness of academic institution(s) attended and grade point average (GPA).
 We also evaluate performance on the GRE (optional for fall 2021 applicants) and, if required, the TOEFL, as well as relevant professional experience.
 Finally, we evaluate each applicant’s statement of purpose, personal statement, and letters of recommendation for indications of leadership potential.

 - Three letters of recommendation (a combination of professional and academic)